Foodstuffs North Island fact checker

 We know from our own customer survey on our action plan (released as part of the response to the Commerce Commission's market study into the retail grocery sector) that 71% of customers say simplifying pricing and promotions is the action that will make the biggest difference to them and 67% say consistent use of unit pricing is next most important.

-We also agree with the Commerce Commission’s recommendation that unit pricing should be used more widely and consistently – it helps consumers to make informed purchasing decisions.
+We also agree with the Commerce Commission’s recommendation in its final report to mandate the consistent display of unit pricing, using the Australian code as a starting point – it helps consumers to make informed purchasing decisions.
 The actions outlined in our plan in relation to pricing and promotions will deliver value for customers by improving their ability to make informed shopping decisions.

 “Foodstuffs North Island's profitability is excessive.”

-The Commerce Commission calculated our Return on Average Capital Employed (ROACE or “return on capital”) – a measure commonly used to compare relative profitability of companies – to be around 24% for the retail part of our business.
+In its final report, the Commerce Commission calculated our Return on Average Capital Employed (ROACE or “return on capital”) – a measure commonly used to compare relative profitability of companies – to be around 13.1%.

-What is important to note is that even though we are a vertically integrated grocery retailer (like all major grocery retailers) the Commerce Commission has attempted to separate our business in to two parts being retail stores and the Co-operative (supply chain, our support centre and all other parts of our business that are critical in running a vertically integrated grocery retail business), and in doing so made a number of material errors in their calculation.
+In its draft analysis, the Commission attempted to separate our business into two parts being retail stores and the co-operative (supply chain, our support centre and all other parts of our business that are critical in running a vertically integrated grocery retail business), and in doing so made a number of material errors in its calculation.

-The main errors were that it had incorrectly calculated the correct amount of capital funding to remove from the retail part of the business, and it had not allocated the retail land and buildings to the asset base.
-Although it is difficult to calculate (and in fact we have recommended to the Commerce Commission that the more appropriate way to calculate our returns is to look at the whole of business as we are a vertically integrated retailer), we have corrected these errors and shared our models with the Commerce Commission.
+The main errors in the Commission’s draft analysis were that it had incorrectly calculated the correct amount of capital funding to remove from the retail part of the business, and it had not allocated the retail land and buildings to the asset base.
+Although it is difficult to calculate, we corrected these errors and shared our models with the Commission.
 This is shown in the bridge below.
 Correctly calculated, the return on capital for the retail part of our business alone is around 9-12%.

-As noted, we have disagreed with the way that the Commerce Commission assessed only the returns for part of our business.
+As noted, we disagreed with the way that the Commission assessed only the returns for part of our business in its draft analysis.
 Foodstuffs North Island is a vertically integrated business that includes retail, supply chain, property and IT infrastructure.
-Therefore, we believe that it is more appropriate to assess the returns over the whole of our business (not just part of it), the same way it has done for Woolworths and the same as the international competitors.
+Therefore, it is more appropriate to assess the returns over the whole of our business (instead of trying to artificially split it), the same way the Commission had done for Woolworths and the international competitors.
 If you calculate our returns to include the whole of business the correct calculation of FSNI’s Whole of Business returns is also between 9-12% as shown in the chart below.

 We’ve compared our returns to international standards, and they’re consistent with what overseas supermarkets are earning.